dancaps/LeetCodeShenanigans/README.md

     We can use this strategy to find a numbered element in the LL.
 We would create a fixed gap between the fast and slow pointer.
     When fast reaches the end, slow will be on the node.
 In this case you would use a for loop to create the gap and then while loop to iterate through the LL.

+### Reversing a linked list:

+    Simply reversing you can do this by using three variables current, previous and nextNode.
+Previous would be null because it will represent the null at the end of the LL.
+Current will be head.
+With a while loop you check that there is a next node attached to head.
+In the loop you use a temp variable nextNode to hold the current next node.
+Now you change the current next to point at previous, thus reversing the order.
+Move previous to current and current to nextNode.
+Rinse and repeat.